Apollon77/ioBroker.tuya/README.md

 * (Apollon77) Add support for local control of Tuya protocols 3.2 and 3.4
 * (TA2k/Apollon77) Add basic support for IR devices (Gateway and Sub Devices)
 * (Apollon77) Convert special colour/colour_data values to an additional rgb state
+* (Apollon77) Allow to define that devices do not connect locally (this prevents error logs, and they work via cloud if data are provided)
 * (Apollon77) Add support for more cloud MQTT notifications
 * (Apollon77) More schema information added/updated